jnlaurentiev/dove_vtext/README.md

 # dove_vtext
-Pseudocode for the Diagnostic Delay of VTE (DOVE) study.
+NLP pseudocode for the Diagnostic Delay of VTE (DOVE) study.

+For those interested in learning more, please contact us at BWHMTERMS@bwh.harvard.edu.